Israeli air strike kills Hamas man in Gaza

 Fires caused by incendiary helium balloons and kites launched by Palestinians in Gaza have ravaged tracts of farmland in Israel in recent months.
 Israel has vowed to stop the attacks, even at the risk of wider conflict.

-Weekly clashes at the Israel-Gaza border have kept tensions at a high for months.
+Clashes at the Israel-Gaza border have kept tensions high for months.
 More than 130 Palestinians have been killed by Israeli forces during protests at the frontier held every week since March.

 Israel says Hamas has been orchestrating the demonstrations, dubbed The Great March of Return, to provide cover for militants’ cross-border attacks.
 Hamas denies this.